Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Parallelism-driven Rail Reconfiguration

 \begin{compactitem} \item \myparab{G1.} A communication operation is never carried on a topology that is under reconfiguration. \item \myparab{G2.} A reconfiguration is never initiated while a communication operation is in flight on the affected sub-mappings. \item \myparab{O1.} Number of reconfigurations per iteration is minimized. \item \myparab{O2.} Reconfiguration delay is hidden whenever possible. \end{compactitem}

-\myparab{Event Ordering.} Guarantees G1 and G2 prevent packet loss. \sysname enforces these guarantees through a lock in the network backend.
+\myparab{Event ordering.} \del{Guarantees}G1 and G2 prevent packet loss. \del{\sysname enforces these guarantees}They are enforced through a lock in the network backend.
 When the shim detects a phase boundary after a communication operation, it acquires the lock, issues a \texttt{topo\_write}, and releases the lock only after receiving \texttt{ACK} from the controller.
 No communication operation that uses GPU backend network can proceed on the locked shim until the lock is released.

-\myparab{Profiling Parallelism Phases.} Optimization O1 requires knowing the parallelism phase structure in advance.
+\myparab{Profiling parallelism phases.} Optimization O1 requires knowing the parallelism phase structure in advance.
 During the first several training iterations (\eg 5 steps), the shim profiles the complete traffic pattern by recording the sequence of collectives, their parallelism associations, and inter-collective timing.
 From this trace, the shim identifies phase boundaries—transitions between communication groups belonging to different parallelism dimensions—and populates the phase table.
 After profiling, the shim issues reconfiguration requests only at phase boundaries, suppressing redundant reconfigurations when consecutive operations belong to the same phase.
-The phase table also enables locking (the shim knows whether the next operation requires a different topology) and provisioning which we describe next.
+The phase table also enables locking (the shim knows whether the next operation requires a different topology) and provisioning, which we describe next.

 \myparab{Provisioning.} Optimization O2 exploits the predictability of the communication schedule.
-In provisioning mode, the shim issues speculative reconfiguration requests immediately after the \emph{last} operation of the current phase completes (Algorithm~\ref{alg:post-coll}, line~6), rather than waiting until the \emph{first} operation of the next phase arrives (Figure~\ref{fig:demo}).
+In provisioning mode, the shim issues speculative reconfiguration requests immediately after the \emph{last} operation of the current phase completes (Algorithm~\ref{alg:post-coll}, line~5), rather than waiting until the \emph{first} operation of the next phase arrives (Figure~\ref{fig:demo}).
 This allows the orchestrator to program the OCS during the idle window between phases.
-The delay experienced by the first communication operation after a phase transition is $\max(0,\; T_{\mathit{reconfig}} - T_{\mathit{window}})$.
-As shown in \S\ref{sec:challenges}, over 75\% of phase-transition windows exceed 1\,ms, comfortably accommodating OCS reconfiguration times of many switching technologies~\cite{sipac, neye}.
+The total delay exposed to communication across an iteration is $\sum_i \max(0,\; T_{\mathit{reconfig}} - T_{\mathit{window},i})$.\del{, where $T_{\mathit{reconfig}}$ is the reconfiguration duration and $T_{\mathit{window},i}$ is the duration of idle window $i$.} Windows with $T_{\mathit{window},i} \ge T_{\mathit{reconfig}}$ fully hide reconfiguration and contribute no delay.
+As shown in \S\ref{sec:challenges}, \del{over 75\%} most phase-transition windows exceed 1\,ms, \del{comfortably}accommodating OCS reconfiguration times of \del{many}fast switching technologies~\cite{sipac, neye}.